Director Identity Number (DIN) coming soon

 Who will need to apply

-The new DIN applies to appointed directors and acting director of Australian corporations and registered foreign companies.
+The new DIN applies to appointed directors and acting directors of Australian corporations and registered foreign companies.

 Directors don’t need to do anything now, as the electronic platform through which the DINs will be dispensed is still being tested.

-Once the testing is completed and the scheme commences — possibly later this year — existing directors will have until 30 November 2022 to obtain a director ID.
+Once the testing is completed and the scheme commences — existing directors will have until 30 November 2022 to obtain a director ID.